 I don’t think it’s an exaggeration to believe that everyone, at some time or another, has one of those days when everything seems about as easy as gum removal from a kids hair.
 After multiple attempts from Pinterest guarantees and YouTube demonstrations, you finally throw up your hands, grab the scissors, wipe the tears and […]

 Words I never dreamed I’d hear in all my twenties or thirties, I now enjoy from time to time in my late forties.
 But they often have come at a painful cost.
 “Mommy, just snuggle me.”
 Blink, blink.
 My shoulders dropped while a smile rose across my face.
-The request came with laundry in my hands, bills in […]
+The request came with laundry in my […]

 “Mommy?
 What is going on with her eyes?
 That’s creepy!”
 I paused the video we were watching from Mayo Clinic and answered my daughter’s inquisitive aversion.
-“When you have vertigo and feel like you are spinning, your eyes jump like that because they are trying to find a focal point to help you get your balance.”
-It was […]
+“When you have vertigo and feel like you are spinning, your eyes jump like that because they are trying to find a focal point to help you get your […]

 I clip-clopped through the airport like a clumsy race horse shod with wooden shoes.
 People silently parted my way without any shouted apologies, horns or red carpet rollouts.
 My boots were warm but loud enough to reverberate their wooden soles as I sprinted through the concourse to reach my soon-departing flight.
 My gallop quickly slowed […]